Marriage and divorce

 If you want to have your banns published, please check with your clergy before applying for a marriage licence.
 A marriage may be solemnized under the authority of the publication of banns.

-Marriage licence expiry and replacement
+Marriage licence expiry

 After we issue the licence, it is valid anywhere in Ontario for 90 days.